surniaulula/wpsso/readme.txt

 = 13.4.0-dev.1 =

-(TBD) Added a new "Default Product Condition" option in the SSO &gt; General Settings page.
+(2022/09/22) Added a new "Default Product Condition" option in the SSO &gt; General Settings page.

 = 13.3.2 =